Are lower expectations the key to a successful retirement?

 Either practice gratitude or reduce your expectations.
 How about that for a prescription for retirement happiness?

-To reduce expectations: acknowledge that expectations are actually harmful in your life and express gratitude for all the good already in your life.
+To reduce expectations: acknowledge that expectations are harmful and express gratitude for all the good already in your life.
 This smacks of a spiritual process.
-Lower fears, admit faults, and have faith.
+Lower fears, admit faults and have faith.
 Fear of scarcity is the thief of joy.
+Know what is enough.

-How to be happy in retirement is to avoid scarcity.
-We live in a culture of scarcity, my fear of scarcity scares me in Retirement.
+To be happy in retirement, one must avoid scarcity.
+We live in a culture of scarcity.
 Instead of scarcity and fear, reduce expectations and find joy in the ordinary moments.
 Let expectations go and delight in the moment.

-That spiritual pursuit interests me; let uncertainty guide me to trust in or have faith that gratitude provides joy.
+That spiritual pursuit interests me; let uncertainty guide me to trust or believe that gratitude provides joy.

 The opposite of faith is not doubt, but certainty.
 Anne Lamott